 Urban Gardening Options

-Alternative Vegetable Gardens are a great way to start a backyard garden when you do not have enough room to do so.
+Alternative Vegetable Gardens are a great way to start a backyard garden when you do not have a sprawling rural property.

 Having a garden full of veggies you love is the main reason so many folks start planting.
 But if you’re a city dweller or live in the suburbs without a lot of land, gardening might prove to be a challenge.

-Don’t worry, there are several different ways to garden that can fit right in with almost any space.
+Don’t worry; you can still enjoy fresh summer produce because there are several different ways to garden that can fit right in with almost any space.
 If you live in an apartment, condo, or townhouse, you can plant a patio garden or porch garden.
 And if you have a little bit of land, a straw bale garden or raised vegetable garden may be perfect for you.

 How do I start an urban garden?

-Urban gardening is all about alternatives, and with so many options growing vegetables no matter where you live has never been easier.
-Whether you use what you have or invest in an option that fits your location, fresh tomatoes are definitely something you can enjoy.
+Urban gardening is all about alternatives, and with so many options, growing vegetables no matter where you live has never been easier.
+Whether you repurpose a container to grow in or invest in an option that fits your location, fresh tomatoes are definitely something you can enjoy.

 Urban Gardening Ideas:

-- Pots on a patio, balcony, or porch garden
+- Old flower pots – These are perfect for herbs or veggies and will grow great on a patio, balcony, or porch garden

 Let’s take a look at some of these different ways to urban garden and break them down a bit more.